 At Memorial Health System, we have always believed that high-quality healthcare should be accessible to everyone.
 We have come to acknowledge that this goal cannot be achieved without addressing deeply rooted systemic racism in our culture, in our communities and in the field of healthcare itself.

-The events of recent months, including the deaths of Breonna Taylor, Ahmaud Arbery and George Floyd, have made it clear that inequality and injustice are not things of the past.
+The events that occurred in the summer of 2020, including the deaths of Breonna Taylor, Ahmaud Arbery and George Floyd, have made it clear that inequality and injustice are not things of the past.
 Across our country, millions of people have joined together in grief and anger to call for an end to the deadly legacy of racism and discrimination.
 At the same time, statistics show that people and communities of color have been disproportionately affected by the COVID-19 pandemic.
 The rapid spread of the virus is shining a harsh light on the stark health disparities and barriers to healthcare that are all too common in our nation, state and local communities..

 Memorial Health System condemns racism and all other forms of discrimination.
 These are more than social or political issues—these are issues that directly and negatively affect the health of people in central Illinois and around the world.
 Research shows that social determinants of health—including the multifaceted legacies of racism—have a disproportionate impact on the overall well-being of individuals.
 As healthcare professionals, we have a responsibility to take our mission beyond our walls and address the inequities in housing, employment, safety, transportation, access to food and education that continue to affect the health of people of color in the towns and cities we serve.
 To do this, we must strengthen our partnerships with organizations within our communities that are already engaged in this important work.